Firms get APA status for MiFID II

 - Bats Europe

 - NEX Regulatory Reporting

-Firms are being urged to start testing APA mechanisms immediately to ensure they can contribute to trade after the MiFID II implementation date.
+Firms have been urged to test their APA mechanisms immediately to ensure they can contribute to trade in the wake of the MiFID II implementation date.

 - Conduct an Impact Assessment - if you haven't already done so.
 Is the existing regime fit for purpose?
 What new requirements apply?
 What asset classes?
 Are there adequate mechanisms for identifying exceptions and quality issues?